 At a jam session, nobody is going to call out “play Box 3 at fret 10.”
 Someone is going to count off, and you have about two beats to find a root and start playing.
 Whether your hand goes to the right spot is the entire question.

 The root-centric naming system answers that question before you start counting.
-Hear the key (say, “B minor”), find the B on the 6th string (fret 7), and your index finger plants — that’s Shape 1 at fret 7.
-If you want a more major flavor, look for the D (the relative major) on the 6th string at fret 10.
+Hear the key (say, “B minor”), find the B on the 6th string (fret 7), and your index finger plants — that’s Shape 1 at frets 7-10.
+If you want a more major flavor, look for the D (the relative major root) on the 6th string at fret 10 — it’s already under your pinky in that same window.
 You can be playing within one beat of the count.

 That’s not theory.
 That’s just where your hand is.